-Online business has become very common in today’s world and most of the payments are done through plastic money; that can be credit or debit cards.
+Online business has become very common in today’s world and most of the payments are done through plastic money; which can be credit or debit cards.
 To carry out such online transactions, it is first important to open a merchant account.
-Before going into details, it is essential to understand what merchant account is and the meaning of charge back.
-High risk merchants very commonly use these terms and it is very important to have a clear idea about them for a good start.
+Before going into details, it is essential to understand what a merchant account is and the meaning of chargeback.
+High-risk merchants very commonly use these terms and it is very important to have a clear idea about them for a good start.
 When you are handling an online business, the transactions are carried out through the proper payment gateway.
-In case, the customer is not happy with the product, he/she can either ask for a refund or a charge back.
+In case, the customer is not happy with the product, he/she can either ask for a refund or a chargeback.

 What is a Merchant Account?

 A merchant account is a type of bank account through which a merchant can accept payments in multiple ways, usually debit and credit card payments.
 To establish a merchant account, both the parties (merchant service provider and merchant acquiring bank) sign an agreement for settling the payment transaction(s).

 Opening a merchant account and being able to accept payments electronically is a very promising concept, cost-effective, convenient, and helpful in improving productivity and generating revenue.
 But there are a number of things that you should keep in your mind while taking this big step and one of them is the chargeback.
 In simple words, a chargeback is a form of customer protection provided by the card issuer, which helps the customer to complain about the fraudulent transaction and get the money back without going to the business directly.

 Email us anytime!